UK Pension Calculator

 Retirement income is calculated using the 4% rule – a guideline suggesting you can withdraw 4% per year sustainably.
 This gives you a rough monthly and annual income estimate.

 Remember to add State Pension to your private pension income.
-The full State Pension is currently around £11,500/year, which can significantly boost your retirement income.
+The full State Pension is currently around £12,000/year in 2025/26, which can significantly boost your retirement income.

 Frequently Asked Questions